Dental Extractions in Chagrin Falls

-Aurora Dental provides tooth extractions in Aurora, OH.
+Chagrin Falls Dental provides tooth extractions in Chagrin Falls, OH.
 Call 440-247-8641 to learn more and schedule your appointment.

-When the tooth is out, we will clean the socket and place sutures if needed.
-We will then have you gently bite down on a sterile gauze pad to encourage the formation of a blood clot.
-Keep it in place for the prescribed length of time, changing to a fresh piece of gauze if it becomes saturated with blood.
+Extractions usually take less than a few minute per tooth.
+We can remove as many teeth as needed in a single procedure.
+Once your tooth is removed, the socket is cleaned and sutures are placed, if needed.
+You’ll be asked to bite down on a sterile gauze pad to encourage the formation of a blood clot, which is the first step in the healing process.
+Keep it in place as instructed, changing to a fresh piece of gauze if it becomes saturated with blood.

-The next day, you can start to return to your normal activities, diet, and oral hygiene routine.
-Take care to avoid the extraction site when eating or brushing your teeth, and skip foods that are very hard, chewy, or crunchy until the site heals.
-Do not smoke or participate in very strenuous activities for at least 72 hours, and avoid using a straw or chewing tobacco for a week.
-Otherwise, you will increase your risk of dislodging the blood clot, potentially leading to a painful dry socket.
+The day after your extraction, you can begin to return to your normal activities, diet, and oral hygiene routine.
+Avoid the extraction site when eating and brushing, and don’t start to eat hard, chewy, or crunchy foods until the extraction site heals.
+Don’t smoke or participate in strenuous activities for 72 hours after your extraction, and avoid using a straw or chewing tobacco for a week.
+This is important, because not following these instructions leaves you at higher risk of dislodging your blood clot and causing a painful dry socket.

 When to Call Us

-It is normal to experience mild to moderate pain, bleeding, and swelling for the first day or two.
-If you have uncontrollable bleeding, severe pain or swelling, or any new pain or swelling after three days, call us right away.
-Fever, chills, nausea, chest pain, shortness of breath, or excessive drainage from the extraction site could indicate an infection, so call us immediately or go to the nearest emergency room.
+You can expect to experience mild to moderate pain, swelling, and bleeding for a day or two after a tooth extraction.
+Call us immediately if you experience uncontrollable bleeding, severe pain or swelling, and any new pain or swelling after three days.
+Fever, chills, nausea, chest pain, shortness of breath, and excessive drainage from the extraction site are all potential signs of an infection.
+If you’re experiencing any of these symptoms, call us immediately or go to the emergency room for treatment.

-If you develop a dry socket, in which the blood clot breaks away and exposes the bone, let us know.
-The biggest sign is pain that worsens after a few days.
-Although the condition is not dangerous, it can be extremely painful and can slow healing.
-We can place a sedative dressing to ease the pain and encourage healing.
+If you develop a dry socket, let us know.
+This occurs when the blood clot breaks away and exposes the bone; although the condition is not dangerous, it can be extremely painful and slows the healing process.
+The most common sign of a dry socket is pain that worsens after a few days, rather than resolving.
+We’ll place a sedative dressing on the socket to ease the pain and encourage healing.

-You should be back to normal within a couple of days, but it will take one to two weeks for the site to fully heal.
-We will make a follow-up appointment with you to discuss options for replacing the tooth, as a tooth that is missing for too long can cause shifting in the rest of the teeth.
+Although you’ll be able to return to your normal activities after a few days, it can take a week or two for the extraction site to completely heal.
+Once this has occurred, we’ll schedule a follow-up appointment to discuss your options for replacing your missing tooth.
+This is important, because a tooth that is missing for too long can cause your remaining teeth to shift.